getodk/docs/projecting-collect.rst

   $ adb devices

-You should be able to see the emulator along with its port number, e.g emulator-5554, Here 5554 is the port number.If the emulator is not present in the list, restart the emulator .
+You should be able to see the emulator along with its port number, e.g emulator-5554, Here 5554 is the port number.
+If the emulator is not present in the list, restart the emulator.

 To install apk file, in the emulator type the following command: